-AI has progressed a long way in recent years, it has started to influence major decisions and started to facilitate data delivery, analyse data trends, forecast, develop data consistency, quantify uncertainty and suggest mitigating steps, anticipate users’ data needs, provide them the necessary information in the most appropriate forms, and even suggest alternate courses of action.
+AI has progressed a long way in recent years, it has started to influence major decisions and facilitate data delivery, analyse data trends, forecast, develop data consistency, quantify uncertainty and suggest mitigating steps, anticipate users’ data needs, provide them the necessary information in the most appropriate forms, and even suggest alternate courses of action.

-Artificial Intelligence, through Expert and knowledge-based systems, is also being used within the clinical environments.
-AI systems contain medical data and data repositories about very specific tasks, and are able to compare and reason the data collected from patients to come up with justified conclusions.
+Artificial Intelligence, through Expert and knowledge-based systems, is also being used within clinical environments.
+AI systems contain medical data and data repositories about very specific tasks and are able to compare and reason the data collected from patients to come up with justified conclusions.
 The knowledge base within the expert system is derived from a set of rules.

 As Enrico Coiera had laid out in his Guide to Medical Informatics, the Internet, and Telemedicine, there are different clinical/healthcare tasks to which AI and expert systems can be applied.
 Some of them are: